anuragjain67/anuragjain67.github.io/_posts/2015-01-18-learnings-part-1-for-loop.markdown

 > Are you using docker?

 >> Why are you asking this question, is it related?
-Oh you mean, when you run docker and then close it creates new interface ?
+Oh you mean, when you run docker it creates new interface ?

-> Lets check for one server.
+> Lets prove this theory for one server (Anurag's Vostro).

->> OMG, There are 60000 network interfaces for Anurag's Vostro server.
+>> OMG !
+There are 60000 network interfaces for the server.
 And this server is using Docker :-D

 >Oops, 60000 network calls in for loop  ? :-D